Back

 Chris Hardy was appointed manager of Whitby Town on 3 December 2015, leaving local rivals Guisborough Town.
 Hardy's first game ended in a 1-0 defeat to Sutton Coldfield Town but results soon picked up, and Hardy led the side to survival, ensuring the job was done with a 2-1 win over Barwell.
 The following season saw Whitby miss out on the play-offs by two points, finishing 6th.

 On 2 April 2019, the contracts of Chris Hardy and Player/Assistant Manager Lee Bullock were extended by two years until the end of the 2020–21 season.
 However, Hardy resigned in summer 2020, with coach Nathan Haslam joining Bullock as joint manager before Haslam was handed sole rein in September 2022 following the resignation of Lee Bullock.
-Former Middlesbrough stars Matthew Bates and Jonathan Franks joined the coaching staff as Assistant Manager’s.

 Table